matsola/biofertilizer-report/casestudy.md

 During the growing season, laboratories conducted several tests (soil analysis, leaf analysis, and crop analysis).
 Apart from that, the producers also measured BRIX.

-"The foundational idea is that the refractive index (BRIX) of plant sap correlates to the content of dissolved solids, including sugars, and can be used as an overall assessment of plant health." [[6][JKEMPF]]
+Thre reasoning behind using BRIX is given by John Kempf: "The foundational idea is that the refractive index (BRIX) of plant sap correlates to the content of dissolved solids, including sugars, and can be used as an overall assessment of plant health." [[6][JKEMPF]]

 Measuring BRIX is easy with a refractometer and can be done in the field; a test takes seconds or minutes to complete.
 The higher the reading, the better plant performance and health.
 Unfortunately, it only hints at plant health, and one can not make conclusions (like specific nutrient deficiencies) based on its reading.

-A common problem when conducting case studies is environmental factors (like water, deficiencies/excess nutrients) that play in.
-Therefore, the trial compares two beds (experiment and control) in close vicinity with similar conditions.
+A common problem when conducting case studies is environmental factors, like water, deficiencies/excess nutrients in the soil, etc., that can affect the experiments without being measured and controlled.
+Therefore, the trial compares two beds on each farm (experiment and control) in close vicinity with similar conditions.

 When gardening, one tries to manipulate a system so complicated that it is almost impossible to foresee a particular action's result.
 Parts of the system one can control to some extent, like water availability.
 Other parts of the system are harder to manipulate and understand how they relate, like temperature, sun exposure, bugs, pests, and soil microbiome, to name a few.
 Consequently, gardeners resort to gut feeling when making decisions based on previous experience, intuition, convictions, etc.